 Visited Songpan in north Sichuan.
 Getting in was little slower due to damage by the terrible rains in this region recently.

+The old town came alive in the cooler evening.
+Buy fruits, dried meats.
+Most people busy at hotpot restaurants.
 I only stayed one night, but with the nearby tourist attractions I would recommend to stay a bit longer.
 Next year there will be a train here from Chengdu, it will be more convenient but also – I suspect – busier.